-Banks in Telangana will remain closed on the upcoming Christmas Day, December 25, 2025, followed by Christmas Holiday, December 26, 2025.
-Another closure is scheduled for the Fourth Saturday, December 27, 2025.
+Banks in Telangana will remain closed on the upcoming Second Saturday, February 14, 2026, followed by Maha Shivaratri, February 15, 2026.
+Another closure is scheduled for the Fourth Saturday, February 28, 2026.
 It is advisable to complete essential banking tasks ahead of these dates to avoid any inconvenience.

 Telangana is the newest state in India, which came to be recognised as a state on June 2, 2014.
 It was carved from the state of Andhra Pradesh.
 Hyderabad is the capital of the state with a population of more than 10 million people residing in the metropolitan city.
 It has a very dry and hot climate with temperatures that may soar to as much as 42 degree celcius in the summer.
 The state of Telangana has a number of pharma and renowned hospitals, including Apollo Hospitals and Dr Reddy's hospital chains.
 Besides this the state also has industries related to poultry farming, bio-technology and horticulture.
 The government is in the process of developing a number of industries and giving a thrust to IT as it is planning to attract a lot of FDI into the state.